helderpinto/AzureUpdateManagerTools/README.md

 This runbook requires the Az.Accounts, Az.Resources and Az.ResourceGraph Powershell modules.

-And last but not least, the runbook uses an Automation Account Managed Identity, for authentication purposes, with the following permissions:
+And last but not least, the runbook uses an Automation Account Managed Identity, for authentication purposes, with the following permissions on the subscription where the reference maintenance configuration is:
-    - Virtual Machine Contributor on Root MG Scope
-    - Reader on Root MG Scope
+    - Reader
-    - Automation Contributor on the Automation account
+    - Scheduled Patching Contributor

 ### Recommended staged patching strategy